-One of the reasons I constantly hear from people are – Indians are not going online because Internet is for English speaking elite user base.
+One of the reasons I constantly hear from people is – Indians are not going online because the Internet is for English speaking elite user base.
 There isn’t enough content in Indian languages for the masses to be engaged on the internet.
-Yes, this is true when compared to English language but there is sufficient language content to keep a user busy.
+Yes, this is true when compared to the English language but there is sufficient language content to keep a user busy.

 The latest comscore press release “India’s Local News Destinations See Visitors from Outside of the Country Account for a Significant Share of their Global Audience” talks about the traffic the popular Indian sites are getting from outside India (safe to assume most of the users from outside India are NRIs).
 We at Oneindia.in are excited to see being ranked highly but competition is tight.
 We are happy to see where we are but not satisfied completely.
 We have a lot more potential which we are in the process of exploiting.
 Read more on Oneindia is India’s second most popular Local News Destination amongst NRIs: Comscore…

 For a while the discussion about domain names in Indian language has been going on.
 India is about to get its own internationalized domain names (IDNs).
 China and Russia have their own IDNs for a while now.